Crawl Space Mold Prevention VA

 - Look for any cracks, masonry damage, or interior signs in our main living space– these can all be warning signs of foundation damage.

 - Manage drainage around your foundation.
-It is important that all rain runoff is draining away from your property so that it does not collect and pool around your foundation.
+It is important that all rain runoff is draining away from your VA home so that it does not collect and pool around your foundation.

-- Plant your trees with sufficient space between the tree and your home.
-Tree roots can apply unwanted pressure to your foundation walls.
-Depending on the kind of tree, you should plant your trees roughly 15-20ft away from your home.
+- Make sure that you plant your trees with sufficient space between the tree and your home.
+Tree roots are aggressive and their growth can apply unwanted pressure to your foundation walls.
+Depending on the kind of tree, you should plant your trees roughly 15-20ft away from you home to avoid damage to your foundation.

-- Keep an eye on your yard during heavy rain to see if/where the water approaches and pools near your home.
+- Track the water pattern during heavy rain.
+Keep an eye on your yard during heavy rain to see if/where the water approaches and pools near your home.
 If you notice consistent pooling, contact a landscaper or excavation contractor for advice on how to direct the water away from your home.

 - Your lawn should slope away from your home.
 If you notice that your lawn is graded in the wrong direction, towards your home, your home may be vulnerable to flooding.
 You should consult a landscaper for an appropriate solution.